XenorInspire/WorgenX/README.md

-# WorgenX-2.0
+# WorgenX

-WorgenX-2.0 is a powerful Rust wordlist generator with many functionalities.<br> WorgenX-2.0 is a fully rewritten Rust version of <a href="https://github.com/XenorInspire/WorgenX">WorgenX</a>, initially developed in C code.
+WorgenX is a powerful Rust wordlist generator with many functionalities.
+You can use it in CLI or GUI mode.<br> This is a fully rewritten Rust version of <a href="https://github.com/XenorInspire/WorgenX">WorgenX</a>, initially developed in C code.

 # Installation